Cumulocity-IoT/cumulocity-microservice-templates/README.md

     - how to create an agent representation for your Microservice
     - how to subscribe and receive configuration updates for your Microservice
     - how to write events
+    - how to create measurement for microservice diagnostic (total, used and free memory)

 - [realtime](realtime)
     - how to subscribe and listen for realtime notifications